apigee/Sweetlime/Readme.md

 SweetLime is very intuitive.
 Bring up the command pallette (OS X: command + shift + p) and type Apigee to see the list of all possible options Sweetlime provides.

 ###Apigee: New Proxy
-to create a new proxy from scratch
+Creates a new proxy from scratch.
 ###Apigee: Add Flow to Proxy
-to add the flow template to your proxy
+Adds the flow template to your proxy.
 ###Apigee: Add Step
-to add a steps - existing and new
+Adds a policy step - existing and new.
 ###Apigee: Create New Policy
-to create new policy from a list of policy templates
+Creates a new policy from a list of policy templates.
 ###Apigee: Fetch Policy Templates
-to fetch a policy template to a file
+Fetches a policy template to a file.

 [Video: Developing proxies for Apigee Edge](https://www.youtube.com/watch?v=TMVIEFuQr7k)

 ##Deploying
 Proxies developed with SweetLime can be deployed to either the Apigee cloud or your on-prem apigee edge installation (OPDK customers).

+**Note:** Deploy relies on the `apigeetool` deploy script that is installed with Apigee's [apigee-platform-tools][1].
+By default, SweetLime looks in `/usr/local/bin` for this executable file.
+If the file is not located in `/usr/local/bin` on your system, then you need to edit the `deploy.py` file in the root directory of your SweetLime project, and add the correct target directory for `apigeetool`.

-SweetLime utilizes the Build framework provided by SublimeText to achieve the deploy feature.
+SweetLime uses the Build framework provided by SublimeText to handle the deploy feature.
+Just select **Tools > Build System > Sweetlime** to activate the SweetLime  build system for your project.

+To execute a deploy, select **Tools > Build**.
+Or, use the keyboard shortcut (Command-b on the Mac).

-Proxies created with SweetLime now come with a new json file called "deploy_vars.json" with the following content
+Proxies created with SweetLime include a JSON file called `deploy_vars.json` with the following content.
+Substitute your information in this file before executing a build.

 ```json
 {